-Students may be admitted to the Informal Emphasis in Black Studies if they have a baccalaureate degree in Black Studies or an equivalent degree from an accredited college or university with an overall grade-point average of 3.25.
+Students may be admitted to the Black Studies Interest Area if they have a baccalaureate degree in Black Studies or an equivalent degree from an accredited college or university with an overall grade-point average of 3.25.
 Applicants whose undergraduate GPA is less than 3.25 may be considered for admission upon petition to the Graduate Admission Committee for the Black Studies Program.

 Students who have a baccalaureate degree with an overall GPA of 3.25 or better and who did not major in Black Studies may be conditionally admitted to the Program upon consultation with the program’s graduate advisor and enrollment into the Black Studies introductory course, BLKS 201.

-Upon satisfactory completion of the above course, the student must receive final approval from the Black Studies Director for full admission to the Informal Emphasis Area.
+Upon satisfactory completion of the above course, the student must receive final approval from the Black Studies Director for full admission to the Interest Area.